Skip to main content

 Conservation And Sustainability

-Conservation within Wel Landscape Park addresses the typical challenges facing Polish landscape parks, which must balance nature protection with ongoing human land use.
-Key conservation priorities include maintaining the ecological integrity of forests, protecting wetlands and watercourses from pollution and drainage, preserving species-rich meadows through appropriate management, and safeguarding populations of rare and protected species.
-Active management measures may include removal of invasive species, restoration of degraded habitats, maintenance of traditional meadow management through mowing or grazing, and monitoring of key indicator species.
-The park participates in Poland's ecological network, providing corridors and stepping stones that allow wildlife to move between other protected areas in the region.
-Challenges include development pressure on park boundaries, intensification of agriculture, climate change effects on sensitive habitats, and the need to manage increasing recreational use.
-The park administration collaborates with research institutions, non-governmental organizations, and local communities to develop and implement conservation strategies.
+Conservation within Wel Landscape Park addresses the challenges facing Polish landscape parks, which must balance nature protection with ongoing human land use.
+Key conservation priorities include maintaining the ecological integrity of forests, protecting wetlands and watercourses from pollution and drainage, preserving species-rich meadows through appropriate management, and safeguarding rare and protected species.
+The park participates in Poland's ecological network, providing corridors that allow wildlife to move between other protected areas in the region.
+European Union funding, including Natura 2000 site management and agri-environment schemes, provides important financial support for conservation activities.
 Environmental education programmes engage schools and the general public in understanding the importance of landscape conservation.
-European Union funding, including Natura 2000 site management and agri-environment schemes, provides important financial support for conservation activities within and around the park.

 Visitor Ratings